Landing page tips you need for conversion-worthy funnels today

-Take a look at Brian Dean’s exit pop-up.
+Take a look at Brian Dean’s old exit pop-up, for example.

-This pop-up does a great job of incentivizing his prospects to share their email in exchange for his helpful Ebook.
-I wonder how big his email list is…
+This pop-up does a great job of incentivizing prospects to share their email in exchange for Brian's helpful ebook.
+We wonder how big his email list is…

 So if your landing page isn't doing as well, fit in an exit pop-up.
 Use compelling visuals paired with a strong headline and CTA and test the difference.

-It's also a good idea to incentivize the exit popup with an offer your prospect most likely wants, like a discount, ebook, gift, etc. You never know; this could be the “thing” that keeps them on the page.
+It's also a good idea to spice up the exit popup with an offer your prospect most likely wants, like a discount, ebook, gift, etc. You never know; this could be the “thing” that keeps them on the page.

 3) Edit ruthlessly

 After creating a landing page, many people barely proofread and optimize it.
-By optimization, I mean proofreading and ruthlessly editing it to make the copy better.
-Remember, no matter how good the copy you can always make it better i.e. there is no perfect.
+By optimization, we mean proofreading and ruthlessly editing it to make the copy better.
+Remember, no matter how good the copy, you can always make it better (i.e., there is no perfect).
 What's more, you can use grammar checker tools like Grammarly to edit the copy at speed.
-But if can't afford Grammarly then I recommend looking at some other Grammarly alternatives.

 Landing pages are great, especially if you want to grow your online business, but they need to be done right.

-Remember the internet in 2020 is the most crowded space on earth, it's going to take a lot of fine-tuning to write landing page connects to your target audience.
-The next time you set out to build landing pages or simply rework your existing pages — make sure to keep a few of my tips in mind!
+Remember, the internet in 2022 is the most crowded space on earth.
+So, it's going to take a lot of fine-tuning to write a landing page that connects to your target audience.
+The next time you set out to build landing pages or simply rework your existing pages — make sure to keep a few of our tips in mind.

 Thank you for reading this article.
 Have you created a landing page?
 What techniques do you use to write your sales copy?
 What is your conversion rate?
 Please tell us in the comments below.